MadTed/PD-Tracking-App-hackthepandemic/README.md

 The main characteristics of the app are:

 1) OpenSource developement
 2) transparent and fully anonymous way to collect and process data.
 No personal data is used.
+No movement profile is created.
 3) storing the data decentralized in a blockchain
 4) only verified health status is used, provided by your local health service